coderedcorp/coderedcms/docs/getting_started/tutorial05.rst

 a new Responsive Grid Row to add a column with content.

 What we want to look at is the **Latest Pages** block.
-The Latest Pages block is extra powerful because you can access the sub-pages of **any landing page on the site**!
-You can look at it for now, but we are going to just use the "Show Child Pages" in Layout after all.
-We will go into more depth about this block and other content blocks in the future.
+The Latest Pages block is extra powerful because you can access the sub-pages of any landing page on the site.
+You can look at it for now, but we are going to use the "Show Child Pages" in the **Layout** tab after all.

 Remember to re-select "Show Child Pages" in Layout before publishing it.